 Finding connections between your migraines and daily life

 Perhaps the biggest advantage offered by the CareClinic health app is that you can be as detailed as you want.
 You can record and form connections with aspects of daily life, discovering what makes your migraine worse and what actually improves your manifestations.
 For instance, a migraine can be brought on by certain foods.
 You can record this through the nutrition section so this data is structured in reports.
 Alternatively, you may also choose to write in your health diary as part of your check-in.
 Both forms work and CareClinic renders this data sorted by date in the Reports section.

 You can organize an entire treatment plan within the application.
-This includes medication taken for other conditions, supplements, vitamins etc. You can add your sleep schedule, level of physical activity, social and work-related activities.
+This includes medication taken for other conditions, supplements, vitamins etc. You can add your sleep schedule, level of physical activity, and social and work-related activities.
 You can even mention the weather and details about your menstrual cycle, as both are highly likely to influence your migraines.

 Thanks to the diary, you might notice triggers you never thought of, such as bright, flickering lights or strong noises.
-In some people, migraine attacks are dependent on the season (cold), change of time zone (travel), altitude (higher altitudes), changes in the daily routine, erratic sleep schedules, new diets or strong smells.
+In some people, migraine attacks are dependent on the season (cold), change of time zone (travel), altitude (higher altitudes), changes in the daily routine, erratic sleep schedules, new diets, or strong smells.

 Migraines in women

 Women, studies say, are far more likely to suffer from migraines in comparison to men.
 This is, of course, related to hormones and the menstrual cycle.
 In following your migraine attacks, you might discover that not only the actual cycle is to blame but also ovulation.
 Women who have been prescribed hormone replacement therapy, as well as those who take oral contraceptives, are at higher risk of migraines as well.